 We might use:

-- Singing up or down with the scale
+Singing up or down with the scale

-- Solfege handsigns
+Solfege handsigns

-- Body scale to “feel” the notes in our bodies
+Body scale to “feel” the notes in our bodies

 This helps students sing in tune, improve vocal confidence, and prepare for more complex solfege training later.

-Ear Training in Beginning Music Theory for Teens
+Beginning Music Theory for Elementary

 Students start by learning how different intervals sound compared to each other.
 For example:

-- A perfect 4th sounds like the beginning of “Here Comes the Bride.”
+A perfect 4th sounds like the beginning of “Here Comes the Bride.”

-- A major 3rd sounds like the first two notes of “When the Saints Go Marching In.”
+A major 3rd sounds like the first two notes of “When the Saints Go Marching In.”

 We use well-known songs to help students memorize these sounds.
 Then they practice identifying them in audio quizzes and flashcard games.
 It trains the ear to recognize spacing between pitches, which is key for singing, playing by ear, and transcribing melodies.